rigg vaarie jacket

 Genuinely 'vaarie' (that's flexible, in Shetlandic) in the wearing.
 The squashy nature of the Rigg fabric adds to the useful nature of this piece—squish it up into your bag...no ironing worries.

 Your colour is waiting!
-We make the Vaarie jacket in a rainbow of colours, with each colour in a very limited edition.
+We make the Vaarie jacket in a rainbow of colours, with each colour in a very small edition.
 Particular colours are not available for long!

 Materials & manufacture